rniochy/Countdown-Timer-App/README.md

 minutes count will decrement by 1 and the seconds will start to countdown from 59.
 This progression must take place from seconds all the way up to the remaining days position in countdown display.

 ## Bonus features

--   [ ] User can save the event so that it persists across sessions
 -   [ ] User can see an alert when the event is reached
--   [ ] User can specify more than one event.
--   [ ] User can see a countdown timers for each event that has been defined.